 How the law applies to your retail store will likely depend on the type of products you are selling.
 For example, retailers selling ingestible hemp products will likely need to obtain a food permit.
 Make sure you consult an attorney if you are considering selling hemp-derived products in your retail store.

 - Hemp Licensing and Registration – A bill was recently passed in Florida’s 2019 Legislative Session that directs Florida’s Department of Agriculture to adopt rules for Florida’s hemp program.
 While the bill references certain licensing requirements for cultivators, there is no mention of any licensing requirements for retailers.
-Nonetheless, Mr. Cannabis Law predicts that the final FDOA rules will require retailers of ingested hemp products to obtain a food permit.
+Nonetheless, Mr. Cannabis Law predicts that the final FDACS rules will require retailers of ingested hemp products to obtain a Retail Food Hemp Permit.
 We will be monitoring the rulemaking process very closely to ensure our processing clients are prepared to fulfill any requirements for a processing license or registration.

 - Intellectual Property Protection – With the recent 2018 Farm Bill, there is a rush for new brands and retailers to enter the market.
 It is imperative that any new retailer or existing retailers protect their brand, including the name, logo, the phrase, or the like.
 This is generally achieved by registering those items as trademarks.
 We will assist with protecting your brand to the fullest extent of the law.

 - Company Formation – There are a lot of variables to consider when forming your company.
 We will assist with ownership type, ownership structure, and preparing formation documents.